tiepdotme/thesubstation-1/_venues/wedding-bookings.md

 Please note, we have NO AVAILABLE DATES left for weekend bookings in 2016.

-If you would like to enquire about hiring our space please fill out the enquiry form below.
-Or alternatively, contact our Events Manager during office hours:
+If you would like to enquire about hiring our space please fill out the enquiry form below, or contact our Events Manager during office hours:

 Marisa Fiume, Events Manager<br>
 T: (03) 9391 1110<br>
 E: [events@thesubstation.org.au](events@thesubstation.org.au)

-FORM HERE.